PaddlePaddle/PaddleVideo/docs/en/tutorials/TSM.md

 <img src="../../images/torch_tsm.png" height=160 width=500 hspace='10'/> <br />
 </p>

-This means that you only need to add four lines of code to TSN's codebase then you can **double the accuracy of Something-Something datasets!!** what a simple and efficient model!
+This means that you only need to add four lines of code to TSN's codebase then you can **double the accuracy in Something-Something datasets!!** what a simple and efficient model!

 But...，